Apologetics, Culture, etc.

 The Oriental Institute of the University of Chicago.
 Great collection of materials on this venerable museum.

-The Semitic Museum at Harvard University.
+Harvard Museum of the Ancient Near East (HMANE).
+New name for the Semitic Museum at Harvard.
 Ancient Cyprus, Nuzi and the Hurrians, Ashkelon, Houses of Ancient Israel.

 University of Pennsylvania Museum of Archaeology and Anthropology.
 Egyptian, Near Eastern, Roman, etc.